Mass Communications (MCOM)

 4303.
 Sex and Violence in the Media (3).
 Introduces issues surrounding the prevalence of sex and violence in the media, including free speech, viewer motivations, market forces, and media effects.

 4325.
 Media Economics and Entrepreneurship (3).
-Prerequisite: Sophomore standing.
+Prerequisite: Sophomore standing and a C or higher in MCOM 3380.
 An analytical study of media economics and entrepreneurship in digital media industries.
 Includes examining market competition, technological innovation and value creation in the production and distribution of digital media content.
 (Writing Intensive)

 5000 Level Courses